FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   2. Event organizer fill all the spaces with the information needed to create a conference
   3. Event organizer adds events to the conference
   4. Event organizer creates the conference
-  5. The system creates a new conference.
+  5. The system creates a new conference
 * **Alternative Flows and Exceptions**
   * If the event organizer doens't type all the information needed, he can't create a conference;
   * If the organizer doesn't want any event, the conference can be created without events, but attendees won't be able to attend the conference.